Hazim89/mini-soc-xdr-environment/VELOCIRAPTOR.md

 ```

 **Demo Explanation:**
-"This collects all user accounts that can log in (have a shell assigned).
+"Collects all user accounts that can log in (have a shell assigned).
 During breach investigations, we need to identify:
 - Legitimate users vs. attacker-created accounts
 - Accounts with root privileges (UID 0)
 - Accounts with unusual names (typosquatting legitimate accounts)